idekerlab/cellmaps_pipeline/docs/index.rst

 are then coembedded and converted into an integrated interaction network from which a hierarchical model is derived.

-The pipeline invokes six tools that each create an output directory where results are stored and registered within `Research Object Crates (RO-Crate) <https://www.researchobject.org/ro-crate>`__ using the `FAIRSCAPE-cli <https://pypi.org/project/fairscape-cli>`__.
+The pipeline invokes seven tools that each create an output directory where results are stored and registered within `Research Object Crates (RO-Crate) <https://www.researchobject.org/ro-crate>`__ using the `FAIRSCAPE-cli <https://pypi.org/project/fairscape-cli>`__.